 Contrary to what you might feel, there is actually a huge assortment of keyboard stands / accessories to choose from.
 You will get products that are designed for beginner keyboards, which are supposed to be lightweight, to real sturdy stands that can easily hold super-heavy 88-key keyboards.

-Almost, all of these are designed for easy height adjustment and setup.
+Almost all the music stands are designed for easy height adjustment and setup.
 The lighter ones can easily be folded and carried along with the keyboard.

-You can also buy adapters/accessories to add another tier to a keyboard stand, so that you can accommodate another keyboard.
+You can also buy adapters/accessories to add another tier to a keyboard stand, so that you can accommodate another keyboard or hold a laptop/notebook.
+You can even add casters to the stand so that it can be moved around easily (comes handy on stage or in the studio).

 Here are some more features of these stands: